brettporter/advent-of-code-2023/TIPS.md

 ### Watch out for casting (Correctness)

+In [Day 8](./src/bin/08.rs), I got caught up when my submission didn't work, even though the algorithm and test was correct.
+This turned out to be that I was casting to `as u32` to return from the solution, as is the default in the template, but the result was larger than that.
+While add/subtract will be checked, casting will not.
+There now appears to be a warning in template [README](./README.md#common-pitfalls) about this!

 ### FxHashMap / FxHashSet (Performance)

 `HashMap` provides a secure default hashing algorithm, but it can be quite slow, especially for simple keys including integers as often used in AOC.